2019 KPMG Sydney Royal Wine Show medal winners

 Today's clichés were weird once.
 Today's weird wines will grow up to be clichés one day.
 And in some cases, sooner that you think.

 Diversity is the key, and from my perspective it's great that there are people making ripe juicy accessible wines in the South of France (as often as not down to Australian winemakers anyway).
 But it's even better that there are refreshing, linear, crisp and sulphidic/chalky Chardonnays coming from cooler areas here, and people planting varieties like Saperavi, Nero d'Avola, and Vermentino - to see what happens.

 Hopefully, and I am sure that, we rewarded the best examples of all styles from both ends of the spectrum and in between, and found the interesting wines to spread our collective passion wider.
 I certainly made lots of great discoveries, and I am very grateful for the opportunity to have done so.

 2019 International Guest Judge - KPMG Sydney Royal Wine Show

+Please note the 2021 KPMG Sydney Royal Wine Show has been postponed.
+Please check the key dates page for updates.
 The Sydney Royal Wine Show has a long and proud history of recognising the best of Australian wine, dating back to 1826.
-Attracting over 2,200 entries annually from over 370 Exhibitors across Australia, the KPMG Sydney Royal Wine Show allows Exhibitors the opportunity to have their product benchmarked against a cross-section of key Australian competitors, as well as the opportunity to win a coveted Sydney Royal Medal or Trophy.
+Attracting up to 1,800 entries annually from over 370 Exhibitors across Australia, the KPMG Sydney Royal Wine Show allows Exhibitors the opportunity to have their product benchmarked against a cross-section of key Australian competitors, as well as the opportunity to win a coveted Sydney Royal Medal or Trophy.